fmetivier/pyPG/Readme.md

 pyPG is a simple library used to draw PERT and GANTT charts using matplotlib.
 The project information is stored in a simple MariaDB (MySQL) database.

-the librar consist of one class Milestones and two functions PERT and GANTT that can be quite easily customized.
+the library consist of one class Milestones and two functions PERT and GANTT that can be quite easily customized.

+To use pyPG you need to have a working knowledge of MariaDB/MYSQL servers.

-## Installation
+## Installation and usage

 1 copy the python file wherever you want
-2 load the database structure provided in your MariaDB/MYSQL server using
+2 load the database structure provided in the src dir in your MariaDB/MYSQL server using

 ```bash
 mysql -u<user> -p<passwd> < myPERT.sql